mseri/owlde-demo-icfp2019/README.md

 # N-Body problem with a large number of bodies

+"Benchmark" running for a system with 1000 randomly generated bodies for 200 iterations (unless differently specified).

 ```
 # OCaml 4.08.1 + flambda
 $ dune build @example --profile=release